-Watch Foo Fighters troll Westbro Baptist Church during concert
+Foo Fighters play disco to drown out Westbro Baptist Church’s homophobic chants

-Anti-LGBT+ group later responded to Foo Fighter’s trolling on social media
+Anti-LGBT+ group later responded to band’s move on social media

 Foo Fighters have trolled the anti-LGBT+ Westbro Baptist church on their latest tour.